Fiction of non-employment

 Non-employment fictions under special international agreements (e.g. Brexit agreement)

-3. Examination of a fiction of non-employment
+3. Examination of a fictitious non-employment

-The use of fictional non-employment is associated with risks .
+The application of fictional non-employment is associated with risks .
 If an activity is falsely classified as exempt from a permit and then carried out (although a permit would have been required), criminal consequences for illegal employment may arise.
 To avoid legal uncertainty, careful consultation is strongly recommended before commencing the activity.

 If there is uncertainty about the classification of an activity, an explanatory letter can be attached to the visa application.
 If a Schengen visa is subsequently issued with knowledge of the intended activity, this indicates that the activity is permissible.
-In the event of subsequent disputes, this would argue against criminal intent – an important protective argument for the applicant.
+In the event of subsequent disputes, this would argue against criminal intent – an important protection argument for the applicant.

 4. Applicability of non-employment fictions